Fire & Ecosystem Ecology Lab

 • Gallery

 Our lab uses field and laboratory studies to understand disturbance effects on forest carbon, and the biogeochemical factors that regulate carbon and nitrogen dynamics in forest soil.
-Characterizing the ecological role of pyrogenic carbon is a major focus of our current work.

 Ecosystem ecology focuses on the interactions among living and non-living components of an ecosystem.
 It includes study of the structure and function of an ecosystem, their relationships, and their responses to natural and human-induced change.
 Ecosystem ecology is inherently an interdisciplinary field of study, and interdisciplinary approaches are essential for accurate understanding of specific ecosystem types, and for designing human land-use strategies that support ecosystem processes.